 Our graduates have been accepted into colleges and universities in the US, Japan, Australia, Canada, China, Germany, New Zealand, the Philippines, South Korea, United Arab Emirates, and the United Kingdom.
 View the complete list.

 特定公益増進法人 Tokutei Koueki Zoushin Houjin/Special Public Interest Promotion Organization [Japan National Tax Agency]

 Okinawa Christian School was established in 1957 as a school for the children of missionaries living in Okinawa.
 During the first year, Mrs. Esther Austin taught a class of 11 students in Mashiki, in Ginowan.

 The school eventually moved into a more permanent facility on present-day Camp Lester (then called Camp Kuwae) consisting of two Quonset huts.
 Missionary parents who started the school were aware that many other parents desired a Christian, English-language education at an affordable price.
 Believing that every child deserved an opportunity to receive an education taught from a Biblical perspective, the missionaries decided to open the doors of the school to any child, regardless of religious affiliation.

-Looking forward to the future, OCSI purchased land on Hacksaw Ridge in Urasoe City, a site of fierce fighting during the Battle of Okinawa in WWII.
+Looking forward to the future, OCS purchased land on Hacksaw Ridge in Urasoe City, a site of fierce fighting during the Battle of Okinawa in WWII.
 By 1965 students moved into a new, larger school facility (pictured at right).
-This expansion led to OCSI celebrating its first commencement when the graduating Class of 1969 received their diplomas.
+This expansion led to OCS celebrating its first commencement when the graduating Class of 1969 received their diplomas.

-We have 41 teachers (full and part-time) who come from the US, Canada, Japan, and the Philippines.
+We have over 40 certified teachers who come from the US, Canada, Japan, India, and the Philippines.